The Less I Know the Better

-"The Less I Know the Better" is a song released by the Australian rock band Tame Impala on 29 November 2015 as the fourth and final single from their third studio album, Currents.
+"The Less I Know the Better" is a song released by the Australian music project Tame Impala on 29 November 2015 as the fourth and final single from their third studio album, Currents.
 The song's accompanying music video mixes hand-drawn animation with live action and takes place in a high school, especially the gym and locker room, where a male basketball player suffers a broken heart.

 In 2016, the song peaked at number 23 on the Belgian Flanders singles chart, number 66 on the ARIA Singles Chart, and number 195 on the French Singles Chart.
 In the US, the song charted at number 35 on Billboard's Hot Rock Songs chart.

-The song, along with "Let It Happen", was one of two from Currents to reach the top five in Triple J's Hottest 100 of 2015, ranking at number 4, whilst "Let It Happen" ranked at number 5.
+The song, along with "Let It Happen", was one of two singles from Currents to reach the top five in Triple J's Hottest 100 of 2015, ranking at number 4, whilst "Let It Happen" ranked at number 5.

 It also topped Triple J's Hottest 100 of the 2010s in March 2020.
 The week after reaching #1 in Triple J's Hottest 100 of the 2010s, the song entered the ARIA Top 50 for the first time, charting 49 places higher than its previous peak of #66.
 In May 2021, APRA AMCOS confirmed the song surpassed one billion streams.

+In 2025, Dutch DJ Mau P (Maurice West) made an official remix of this track.

-Background
+Background and composition

 Parker stated that "The Less I Know the Better" originated from his love of disco:

 According to Parker, recording the song became obsessive.
 He recalled performing over 1,057 partial vocal takes for either "The Less I Know the Better" or the album's second single, "'Cause I'm a Man", though he could not recall which.

+The song is written in the key of C-sharp minor and at a moderate tempo of around 118 beats per minute.

+Critical reception

+"The Less I Know the Better" received widespread acclaim from both critics and the public.
+The track was widely praised for its modern psychedelic production, catchy melody, and emotionally impactful lyrics about jealousy and romantic disillusionment.
+Critics highlighted the funk and disco influences, with the song's prominent bass groove considered one of its standout features.
+Ian Cohen, from Pitchfork, noted the song's similarities to Michael Jackson's albums Thriller and Bad.
+Triple J, from ABC News (Australia), described the track as brilliant.

+In 2025, the song placed 19 in the Triple J Hottest 100 of Australian Songs.